telerik/xaml-docs/controls/radpdfviewer/document-model/exceptionhandling.md

 * __NotSupportedXObjectTypeException__ – this exception is thrown if the document contains a XObject type which is not supported by RadPdfViewer.

+{% else %}

+Since R3 2020 __RadPdfViewer__ uses the model of the [RadPdfProcessing] (https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/overview) library.
+This means that the document loading is handled by the library and RadPdfViewer is no longer responsible for the exception handling.
+More information about the exception handling in RadPdfProcessing library is available here: [Handling Exceptions in RadPdfProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/features/handling-document-exceptions)

+{% endif %}